mezo-org/validator-kit/README.md

 ## Overview

 This repository contains the Validator Kit for Mezo chain.
-The Validator Kit is a collection of tools and documentation to help you run a validator node on Mezo chain.
+The Validator Kit is a collection of tools and documentation to help you run a Mezo chain node.

+Although the Validator Kit is primarily designed for validator nodes, it can be used to run [non-validator nodes](#non-validator-nodes) as well.

 ### Main components